How to create rules in Outlook step by step

 Create Outlook rules with a template

-Outlook offers preconfigured templates for the most common e-mail rules.
-A total of 8 rule templates are available in the "keep track" and "keep up to date" categories.
+Outlook offers preconfigured templates for the most common email rules.
+A total of 8 rule templates are available in the ‘keep track’ and ‘keep up to date’ categories.
+The configuration process is similar to the procedure described above:

-Step 1: Select the desired rule
+Step 1: Select the desired rule.

-Step 2: Adjust the rule description according to your requirements
+Step 2: Adjust the rule description according to your requirements.

 Move messages from a specific sender to a folder